 For all issues, the impact analysis area is considered to be the sixteen grazing allotments (or portions of grazing allotments) that overlap the HMAs.
-Horses may also be gathered up to ten miles outside of the HMAs where horses have strayed in search of forage, water, and space.
+Horses may also be gathered outside of the HMAs where horses have strayed in search of forage, water, and space.